Skip to main content

 There are two distinct methods that COMET can use for configuring Match Suspensions based on accumulated single yellow cards:

-Competition Settings: defined in Disciplinary Tab on the specific Competition Detail page, by entering the number of unserved cards, leading to one match suspension.
+• Competition Settings: defined in the Disciplinary Tab on the specific Competition Detail page, by entering the number of unserved cards, leading to one match suspension.

-Default Sanctions: defined with Default Sanctions for Tenant or specific Competition Type, by entering a Match Suspension defualt sanction for yellow cards with specific order.
+• Default Sanctions: defined with Default Sanctions for Tenant or specific Competition Type, by entering a Match Suspension default sanction for yellow cards with a specific order.

-Each COMET Tenant can choose which method to use, but cannot use both at the same time as it would lead to redundancy and duplication.
-In this article we will focus on Default Sanctions method, and its differences as opposed to Competition Settings.
+Each COMET Tenant can choose which method to use, but cannot use both at the same time, as it would lead to redundancy and duplication.
+In this article, we will focus on the Default Sanctions method and its differences as opposed to the Competition Settings.

 Definition